nikitasonkin/CyberBot-Analyst-Project/README.md

 # Project Overview
 Analysis of data from the [CyberNewsBot](https://github.com/nikitasonkin/CyberNewsBot).
-This repository contains SQL file that creates dedicated tables and Jupyter Notebooks that demonstrate how to process and analyze data efficiently.
+This repository contains SQL schema that creates dedicated tables and Jupyter Notebooks that demonstrate how to process and analyze data efficiently.
 Below is a summary and explanation of each file in the repository.

 ## Table of Contents
 - [Project Overview](#project-overview)